11 deep pressure exercises that calm and build strength

 Children on the Autistic Spectrum often struggle with anxiety and frustration.
-Triggers can include sensory processing issues, difficulties with communication, struggles with transitions or changes in routine.
+Triggers can include sensory processing issues, communication difficulties, transitions or routine changes.
 Sometimes these problems can completely overwhelm our child, leading to a meltdown or shutdown.

-If we can tune into our child’s heightened state of arousal (i.e. increased stress levels) and respond accordingly, we may be able to calm their nervous system and prevent the fight, flight or freeze response they experience when in extreme distress.
+Suppose we can tune into our child’s heightened state of arousal (i.e. increased stress levels) and respond accordingly.
+In that case, we may be able to calm their nervous system and prevent the fight, flight or freeze response they experience when in extreme distress.

 One way we can do this is to apply deep pressure.
 Deep pressure provides our child with proprioceptive input, which can help regulate their nervous and sensory systems.

 Using our own body as a tool is the most effective way of applying deep pressure.
 It’s also practical as we don’t need any equipment to hand.

 The simplest technique – and the best in the heat of the moment – is to push down on our child’s shoulders firmly.
 They may also benefit from having their arms and torso squeezed.